splicebox/eXAlu/README.md

   -o OUTPUT_DIR         the directory contains temp files and final output file --yaxis Y_AXIS_MODE   limits of y-axis is fixed to +/-0.3 or adaptive.
 The default is fixed mode
 ```
-Since we need the formatted description lines (start with ">") to labee the sequences and plot text information within the output images, you may want to format the description lines in the fasta input file like below,
+Since we need the formatted description lines (start with ">") to label the sequences and plot text information within the output images, you may want to format the description lines in the fasta input file as shown below:
 ```
 >h38_mk_AluY::chr12:70285190-70285525(-)
 ```
-To input a fasta file,
+To input a fasta file:
 ```
 python mutagenesis.py fasta [-h] -f ALU_FASTA_FILE -m MODEL_WEIGHTS_FILE [-o OUTPUT_DIR] [--yaxis Y_AXIS_MODE]